Below is the local forecast from local meteorologist, Jim Woodmencey. This will give you a general idea of tonight’s conditions.

 In the winter, the weather is less predictable here.
 We get about 70% of our annual precipitation in the form of snow.
 The storms will come in when they will.
 We do our best to schedule programs around anticipated cloudy weather.

-Please click on the RainedOut Widget below to make sure we haven’t canceled tonight’s program because of bad weather.
-If you want to subscribe for our program cancelation alerts please use the keyword “WYOSTAR” when you sign up.
+Please see the message below to make sure we haven’t canceled tonight’s program because of bad weather.
+If the message doesn’t display, please click on the RainedOut Widget below.
+If you want to subscribe for our program cancellation alerts please use the keyword “WYOSTAR” when you sign up on RainedOut.

 This is what most astronomers use to forecast cloud cover.
 Dark Blue squares on the Cloud Cover line mean the skies are clear.
 White squares on the Cloud Cover line mean it’s cloudy.